-1. Does your state have >75% unincorporated areas (as measured by the number of entities, not by land mass)? (pick one) ○ Yes No 2.
-Does your state have statutory authority to submit data to the Census? (pick one) ○ Yes No 3.
-Please pick which best describes the completeness of your governmental units data based on the level of participation in the BAS and BVP programs. (pick one) governmental units data based on the level of participation in the BAS and governmental units data based on the level of participation in the BAS and governmental units data based on the level of participation in the BAS and BVP programs. (pick one) governmental units data based on the level of participation in the BAS and BVP programs. (pick one) State participates with 90-100% reporting governmental units data based on the level of participation in the BAS and BVP programs. (pick one) State participates with 90-100% reporting State participates with 80-89% reporting governmental units data based on the level of participation in the BAS and BVP programs. (pick one) State participates with 90-100% reporting State participates with 80-89% reporting Counties, cities, or other entities participate with >80% reporting
+1. Does your state have >75% unincorporated areas (as measured by the number of entities, not by land mass)? (pick one) Yes ○ No 2.
+Does your state have statutory authority to submit data to the Census? (pick one) Yes ○ No Please pick which best describes the completeness of your governmental units data based on the level of participation in the BAS and BVP programs. (pick one) governmental units data based on the level of participation in the BAS and governmental units data based on the level of participation in the BAS and BVP programs. (pick one) governmental units data based on the level of participation in the BAS and BVP programs. (pick one) State participates with 90-100% reporting governmental units data based on the level of participation in the BAS and BVP programs. (pick one) State participates with 90-100% reporting State participates with 80-89% reporting governmental units data based on the level of participation in the BAS and BVP programs. (pick one) State participates with 90-100% reporting State participates with 80-89% reporting Counties, cities, or other entities participate with >80% reporting

-4. F Please indicate the update frequency. (pick one)

-\bigcirc Quarterly

-\bigcirc Semi-annually

-• Annually

-\bigcirc 2-5 years

-0 5 years or more

-The Census Bureau delivers BAS and BVP data in a standard format. at is the state's role in delivering that to Census? (pick one)

-\bigcirc The state handles all submission and verification using Census Bureau standards.

-\bigcirc The state coordinates submission, adjusting to the specified standard and checking for topological consistency.

-0 The state coordinates county and local government participation but does not correct data problems.

-• The state plays a minimal role.
+4. F Please indicate the update frequency. (pick one) $\bigcirc$ Quarterly • Semi-annually $\bigcirc$ Annually $\bigcirc$ 2-5 years $\bigcirc$ 5 years or more The Census Bureau delivers BAS and BVP data in a standard format. at is the state's role in delivering that to Census? (pick one) • The state handles all submission and verification using Census Bureau standards.
+0 The state coordinates submission, adjusting to the specified standard and checking for topological consistency.
+0 The state coordinates county and local government participation but does not correct data problems. $\bigcirc$ The state plays a minimal role.
 0 An odd mix of the above.

-f applicable, please list the variety of governmental units data layers that or state maintains or provides to the Census.

-Stat te, County, Municipal, School District

-(choose all that apply) Steward: There is a designated aggregator or steward for this data layer.
-Funding: This program has regular state-level funding.
-Business plan: there is a business plan exists for this theme.
-Local government: There is a formal connection to local government.
-Attributes: State data contains attributes associated with this theme. (e.g. change type, date of the change, authority, change documentation) Topology: The state has a program to check the topological soundness of the data.
+6. If applicable, please list the variety of governmental units data layers that your state maintains or provides to the Census. mur ni boundaries, wards, county supervisory/assembly/senate districts noose all that apply) ~ Steward: There is a designated aggregator or steward for this data layer. ✓ Funding: This program has regular state-level funding. ✓ Business plan: there is a business plan exists for this theme. ~ Local government: There is a formal connection to local government. ~ Attributes: State data contains attributes associated with this theme. (e.g. change type, date of the change, authority, change documentation) Topology: The state has a program to check the topological soundness of the data.
 None apply.